 - In transport, batteries and other storage systems are needed to enable the growth of electric and hydrogen vehicles.

 - Utilities use storage systems (and other “flexibility” services) to “balance” demand and supply in the electricity system.
-“Balancing” takes place at various time intervals, from very short-term to “seasonal” balancing.
-The operations that are needed to balance the system – beyond generation and transmission – are called ancillary grid services.
-They include primary (fast) frequency regulation, secondary frequency regulation, voltage support, spinning reserve and capacity reserve, which are all forms of electricity storage.
-Different technologies can be used to provide these services, for example pumped hydro, flywheels or batteries.
+Various technologies can be used to provide these services, for example, pumped hydro, flywheels or batteries.
 For long-term seasonal balancing needs, gas and hydrogen storage systems may also be used.

-- Electricity storage is also key to off-grid, standalone systems based on renewable energy, for example a solar array with a battery, or a micro-grid, a set of power generators and energy storage systems connected to a local distribution network.
-In particular in developing countries off-grid systems can be a solution for people who currently have no access to the main power grid.
+- Electricity storage is also crucial to off-grid, standalone systems based on renewable energy.
+In particular, in developing countries, off-grid systems can be a solution for people who currently have no access to the main power grid.

 Energy analysts agree that the energy storage market is set to grow strongly over the coming decades.
-But who will be the winners in this race is not clear yet.
-Most likely there will not be one winner, but different solutions will be found for various parts of the market.
+However, it is not clear yet who the winners in this race will be.
+Most likely, there will not be one winner, but different solutions will be found for various parts of the market.

 A critical issue for the successful development of electricity storage, writes IRENA, will be the ability “to derive multiple value streams by providing a range of services with one storage system.
 This will enable the stacking of revenue streams and improve project revenues.”

-The battery market has been dominated by liquid lithium-ion batteries for the last few decades, but research on other batteries and storage technologies is continuing.
+Liquid lithium-ion batteries have dominated the battery market for the last few decades.
+Still, research on other batteries and storage technologies is continuing.

 Examples of alternatives are solid-state and redox flow batteries, ultracapacitors and batteries based on different chemistries including zinc, sulfur, sodium, nickel and lead.